 If everyone in your household uses multiple devices at a time, however, you will want to consider a slightly faster plan.
 If each person in your household of four uses two devices at a time (a smartphone and a laptop, for example), then consider a plan between 200 and 300 Mbps (300/8 = 37.5).

 Once you understand the various aspects of internet pricing and speeds, you will want to combine this information to determine what plan and provider is best for you.
-We would recommend a fiber optic provider if it’s available to you due to its faster speeds, lower latency and fewer data caps.
+We would recommend a fiber optic provider if it’s available at your home due to its faster speeds, competitive pricing, lower latency and fewer data caps.

 Edited by: